-Also, we presented an illustrative example from the health care sector to demonstrate its applicability.
+Also, we presented a two-fold illustrative example from the healthcare sector to demonstrate its applicability.
 Knowing what to measure is a recurrent problem in a data-driven approaches, using GQM for identifying the quality attributes ensures that the assessment of the product is adapted to the organization applying the proposed method.
 To achieve the applicability, a quality model should not only be an assessment model but also a usable and intuitive guideline to increase quality [1].

 It is possible to visualize the contribution of PQEM as it obviously helped an organization to refine and concretize their (often abstract) quality requirements down to hard, measurable criteria.
 Consequently, with PQEM the manager can know if the project has quality problems or if the quality level is below the expected; the same as the developer who can know what the points of failure are.
-As future work, the authors will develop an automated tool of PQEM, and a catalogue that include a set of suggested questions and metrics for the stakeholder to use.
+In the same way, the output of PQEM, that is to say that unique and multidimensional number, allows us to understand how the quality of the product evolves between iteration and iteration.
+As future work, the authors will develop an automated tool of PQEM, and a catalogue that include a set of suggested questions and metrics for the stakeholder to use. to Understand the Evolution of Quality through the iterations of a Software Product